Section 1: Introduction

-In partnering with our family and community supports, YCSD engages in creating a positive, connected, inclusive, and safe environment to embrace ALL learners through the development of a social emotional learning framework that empowers: Relationship Skills, Responsible Decision-Making, Self-Management, Self-Awareness, and Social Awareness.
+In partnering with our family and community supports, YCSD engages in creating a positive, connected, inclusive, and safe environment to embrace ALL learners through the development of a social emotional learning framework.

 Acknowledging diversity is foundational in building capacity for our social and emotional awareness while sustaining an intentional focus on equitable access and academic success.
 YCSD schools have allocated ESSER III funds to provide mental health and social & emotional learning supports to students and staff.
 These supports include the following:

-- Kognito Trauma Informed Practices training for all staff.
+- Trauma Informed Practices training for select staff.